richardcyrus/fm-clock-app/README.md

 ### What I learned

-- Ad Blockers can prevent XMLHttpRequests from succeeding even when the site otherwise works in a browser or at the command line.
+- Ad Blockers can prevent `XMLHttpRequests` or `fetch()` from succeeding even when the site otherwise works in a browser or at the command line.
 This was something I struggled with for the [Free IP Geolocation API](https://freegeoip.app/).
-- I switched from using the built in `fetch()` method for HTTP requests to axios because axios was less picky about the setup.
-Even when struggling with the Ad Blocker issue, axios just worked for the other APIs while fetch complained about the [World Time API](http://worldtimeapi.org/) with CORS and HTTP vs. HTTPS issues.
+- I switched from using the built in `fetch()` method for HTTP requests to `axios` because `axios` was less picky about the setup.

 ### Useful resources